Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 - Quality: how the pain feels (for example—stinging, throbbing, itching, aching, shooting).

-- Impact: how the pain affects your emotions and your ability to do things.
+- Interference: how the pain affects your emotions and your ability to do things like work or go to school.

-Other important information that can help your health care providers plan the best treatments for your pain:
+Other important information that can help your health care providers plan the best treatments for your pain include:

 - Your experiences with either acute pain or chronic pain before your burn injury.

-- Your experiences with insomnia, depression, or anxiety before or after your burn injury.
+- Your experiences with poor sleep, depression, or anxiety before or after your burn injury.

-- Pain medications you have taken in the past.
+- Pain medications, including self-medication and home remedies, you have taken and used in the past.

 - How much your pain limits your ability to do certain things.